%dw 2.0

 The update

-operator enables you to insert a field if it is not present by using the !
+operator enables you to insert a field that is not present already by using the !

 symbol at the end of the selector expression.
-When the field is not present the value null
+When the field is not present, the operator binds a null

 %dw 2.0